-A hearty, homemade gumbo filled with crab, shrimp and other shellfish is the ultimate decadence and is perfect for a special holiday celebration.
+A hearty, homemade gumbo filled with andouille sausage is a classic Cajun and Creole dish that is perfect for a special holiday celebration.

-For the Pork Tenderloin With Warm Plum Salsa recipe, click here.
+For the Apple and Potato Wrapped Pork Tenderloin recipe, click here.

-Homemade macaroni and cheese is always a winner, especially this rich and creamy version with a crunchy, nutty topping.
-Whether you serve it on the side or as a main dish for the children at the table, this mac and cheese will be the star of your holiday party.
+Homemade macaroni and cheese is always a winner, especially this rich and creamy version.
+Whether you serve it on the side or as a main dish for the children at the table, this mac and cheese will be the star of your holiday get-together.

-Sweet potato casserole is an iconic Southern dish and a holiday staple.
-This variation has a crunchy praline topping that gives it that perfect Christmassy feel.
+Sweet potato casserole is an classic Southern dish and a holiday staple.
+This variation is topped with mini marshmallows, chopped pecans and brown sugar that give it that perfect holiday feel.

-Collard greens are great any night of the year, but there’s something particularly special about preparing them for the holidays.
-These easy braised collard greens are easy to customize however you see fit.
+Collard greens are a soul food favorite that's great any night of the year, but there’s something particularly special about preparing this dish for the holidays.

 Southerners, especially Texans, love their pecans.
-Pecans and pralines are everywhere on the dessert table, and that means you’re going to have tons of crunchy, salty, sweet and creamy pecan fudge.
+Beyond pralines on the dessert table, you'll also likely have tons of crunchy, salty, sweet and creamy pecan fudge.

-For the Crunchy Pecan Fudge recipe, click here.
+For the Caramel Pecan Fudge recipe, click here.